thoun/ancientknowledge/README.md

 https://boardgamearena.com/bug?id=112580
 Allowed to use a decline effect of a card and then switch it with another monument ?
 => ???

+Pyramid of Coba: is it a real up to ??
+=> ???

+Xixia Wanling: what if I have one adjacent building with 3 knowledge and another one with 2 knowledge ?
+Can I choose or not ?
+=> ???